jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-08-recruiting-season/draft/chapter-03.md

 National Champion.

 The crowd exploded.
-Sophia dropped her racket, bent over, hands on knees, breathing hard, disbelief and joy on her face.
+Sophia dropped her racket, bent over, hands on knees, lungs burning, legs shaking from exhaustion and adrenaline.
+The arena lights seemed too bright, sounds washing over her in waves—cheering, applause, her name being called.

-Her coach ran onto the court, embracing her.
-Her teammates followed.
-Officials were clapping, Amy was shaking her hand, congratulating her.
+Disbelief and joy crashed through her simultaneously.
+She'd done it.
+She'd actually done it.

+Her coach reached her first—Coach Rivera sprinting onto the court, tears streaming down her face, pulling Sophia into a fierce embrace.
+"National champion!
+I knew you could do it!"

+Then Maya tackled them both, screaming.
+Then the rest of the team—everyone crying and laughing and shouting.
+Sophia couldn't breathe but she didn't care, surrounded by teammates who'd supported her through three months of the hardest training of her life.

+The weight of the moment hit her: national champion.
+The gold medal.
+The recognition.
+Everything she'd worked for since switching from hockey at age nine.

+Officials were clapping, Amy crossing the court to shake her hand, genuine congratulations despite her own disappointment.
+"That was incredible.
+You earned it."

+"Thank you," Sophia managed, voice hoarse from exertion.
+"You played amazing."

 And in the stands, Ethan was standing, clapping, overwhelmed with pride and joy.